ChongYou/subspace-clustering/README.md

 # Subspace-Clustering
 Toolbox for large scale sparse subspace clustering

-This project provides python implementation of the _elastic net subspace clustering (EnSC)_ and the _sparse subspace clustering by orthogonal matching pursuit (SSC-OMP)_ algorithms described in the following two papers:
+This project provides python implementation of the **elastic net subspace clustering (EnSC)** and the **sparse subspace clustering by orthogonal matching pursuit (SSC-OMP)** algorithms described in the following two papers:

 - C. You, C.-G. Li, D. Robinson, R. Vidal, Oracle Based Active Set Algorithm for Scalable Elastic Net Subspace Clustering, CVPR 2016
 - C. You, D. Robinson, R. Vidal, Scalable Sparse Subspace Clustering by Orthogonal Matching Pursuit, CVPR 2016

-The clustering algorithms are implemented as two classes called ElasticNetSubspaceClustering and SparseSubspaceClusteringOMP that have a fit function to learn the clusters.
-They may be used in the same way as the K-Means, SpectralClustering and others that are in sklearn.cluster.
+The clustering algorithms are implemented as two classes called _ElasticNetSubspaceClustering_ and _SparseSubspaceClusteringOMP_ that have a fit function to learn the clusters.
+They may be used in the same way as the _KMeans_, _SpectralClustering_ and others that are in _sklearn.cluster_.

 # Example
 ```